-In order for me to conclude whether the CRM Code applies in this case, I must first consider whether the payment in question, on the balance of probabilities, meets the CRM Code's definition of a scam.
-It's defined in the Code as:
+In order for me to conclude whether the CRM Code applies in this case, I must first consider whether the payment(s) in question, on the balance of probabilities, meet the CRM Code's definition of a scam.

-"Authorised Push Payment scam, that is, a transfer of funds executed across Faster Payments, CHAPS or an internal book transfer, authorised by a Customer in accordance with regulation 67 of the PSRs, where:
+An "APP scam" is defined in the Definitions and Scope section of the CRM Code: "Authorised Push Payment scam, that is, a transfer of funds executed across Faster Payments, CHAPS or an internal book transfer, authorised by a Customer in accordance with regulation 67 of the PSRs, where:

-- (i) The Customer intended to transfer funds to another person, but was instead deceived into transferring the funds to a different person; or - (ii) The Customer transferred funds to another person for what they believed were legitimate purposes but were in fact fraudulent."
+- (i) The Customer intended to transfer funds to another person, but was instead deceived into transferring the funds to a different person; or - (ii) The Customer transferred funds to another person for what they believed were legitimate purposes but which were in fact fraudulent."